Check spelling in Keynote on Mac

 Remove a word: Control-click the word in your presentation, then choose Unlearn Spelling in the shortcut menu.
 The word is removed from the macOS dictionary used by Keynote and other apps.

 Designate words to ignore in Keynote: Choose Keynote > Preferences (from the Keynote menu at the top of your screen).
 Click Auto-Correction at the top of the preferences window, then click the Ignored Words button in the Spelling section.
-Click , then type the word you want the spelling checker to ignore.
-Click OK when you’re done.
+Click , then type the word you want the spellchecker to ignore.
+Click OK when you’ve finished.

 Note: If you add a word to the spelling dictionary, it’s added for all languages.